graemekean/sem/docs/use-cases.md

 Use Case Narrative

-User A needs a country report.
+User A needs a report from the world database.
 She runs the application and waits for the application to initialise.
-When the application has initialised and the main menu is shown, the user selects option 1 (Country based report).
+When the application has initialised and the main menu is shown, the user selects an option.
-The user is presented with choices that relate to the country report (menu 2).
+The user is presented with choices that relate to the selected report (menu 2).
 Once the specific report is selected, menu 3 (parameters option) is shown if relevant to the selected report.
-Once the parameters are keyed in / selected the request is sent to the server and the results printed to screen.
+Once the parameters are keyed in / selected - the request is sent to the server and the results printed to screen.
 The user is returned to the main menu.